ianmorgan/corda-es/README.md

 patterns.

 To explain a little further, take the [IOU example](https://docs.corda.net/docs/corda-os/4.6/hello-world-introduction.html).
 We think about the problem a little differently - there is now no IOUState as such.
-Instead the IOUContract has concepts.
+Instead the IOUContract has two concepts.
 * command handlers to validate the request to update the contract, and if accepted generate signed event(s) with the update
 * reducers that read the history of all events associated with the contract to build a view